ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

   correct.
 It is your responsibility to use your judgment to avoid using an idea on Piazza that is wrong, or doesn't work with your solution; we won't necessarily tell you one way or another while the assignment is out.

+  If we see that you used code from other students and didn't cite it in the README, the penalty will range from a point deduction to an academic integrity violation, depending on the severity.
+Always cite your work!

 - **Closed** assignments, where you cannot collaborate with others.
   You can ask clarification questions and report potential issues as private